2023 Three Minute Thesis (3MT®) Competition Rules

-The contestants selected for the Microwave Week 2021 Three Minute Thesis (3MT®) Virtual Competition will be formally announced in March 2021.
+The contestants selected for the 2023 Three Minute Thesis (3MT®) Competition will be formally announced in March 2023.
 Notification will be sent only to those who are selected as competitors.

 Three Minute Thesis Competition Submission Requirements and Selection Process